Dvsn: 2015–2016: Sept. 5th

-Morning After
+2017–2019: Morning After

-On May 5 2017, dvsn released "Think About Me" as the lead single from their second album.
-A month later, "Don't Choose" was released as the second single.
-On August 9, 2017, dvsn announced that Morning After would be the title of their next album.
-A new single, titled "Mood" was released on September 4, 2017.
-The next day, dvsn revealed that the album will be released October 13, 2017.
-Morning After was made available for preorder on September 22, 2017.
+On May 5, 2017, dvsn released "Think About Me" as the lead single from their second album.
+On June 23, "Don't Choose" was released as the second single.
+On August 1, dvsn announced that Morning After would be the title of their next album.
+A new single, titled "Mood" was released on September 4.
+Two days later, dvsn revealed that the album will be released on October 13.
+Morning After was made available for preorder on September 22.

 On April 12, 2019, dvsn made their first appearance at Coachella.
 The duo performed again on April 19, 2019, for the Weekend 2 of Coachella.